w3c/web-advertising/support_for_advertising_use_cases.md

 Today, the industry is slowly converging on “real time bidding”.
 This is the optimal mechanism for ensuring fairness, equal access, and equitable treatment.
 In such a system, each ad network is asked to “bid” on an ad opportunity.
 The highest bidder wins, and is given the chance to show an ad.
 They must pay the amount they previously bid.

 Today, this type of “bidding” arrangement can either be done client-side, or server-side.
 Server-side has many advantages, including reduced latency and less risk of fraud.
 Server-side bidding requires some piece of Ad-Tech (which is responsible for conducting the auction) to request a “bid” from multiple ad servers.
 It must send them some kind of information about this ad opportunity so that they know how much to bid.
 Simply sending the contextual data (e.g. the URL of the page requesting the ad) is not enough to make a bid.
 It’s important to know more about the person who will see the ad, to understand what ad to serve, and how much to bid.
 Today this is accomplished with various approaches that are inconsistent with the Webkit / Chrome privacy models.

+# Enablers for first parties

+Section on use-cases which are not strictly advertising driven but will need consideration in terms of how they can be handled in the web-platform going forward as they are key enablers for publishers, advertiser as well as users.

+## Federated Single Sign-on

+Across all the proposals already published and the viewpoints shared by the browsers (Privacy Models), it is quite clear that 1-st parties in general will need to build more direct/explicit consumer relations to be able to sustain advertising supported business models in the open web.
+Federated Sign-on as a means of scalable authorization / authentication is a key enabler to that.
+It servers both site owners, simplifying consumer onboarding, as well as the users in terms of ease of use, transparency, security etc.

+As noted in the WebID Proposal, identity federation has been standardized outside the web platform largely by just using basic primitives (re-directs/cookies).
+Anticipating changed behavior/constrained use of them, there is a need for a more explicit integration while still being compatible with the existing federation protocols.